PayloadSecurity/VxFAME/README.md

 # VxFame
 *VxFame* is the name given to the project that integrates [FAME](https://certsocietegenerale.github.io/fame/), an open-source malware analysis framework written in Python 2.7.x, with the RESTful Application Programming Interface (API) of [VxStream Sandbox](https://www.vxstream-sandbox.com/), an online sandbox for malware analysis belonging to Payload Security.
-The project relates to **two FAME modules** that integrate with the API of VxStream Sandbox, one being a **processing module** and the other a **threat intelligence module**.
+The project relates to **two FAME modules** that integrate with the API of Falcon Sandbox, one being a **processing module** and the other a **threat intelligence module**.
 The processing module is under `vxstream` while the threat intelligence module is under `intelligence`.
 The structure of the modules are valid with the [FAME development instructions](https://fame.readthedocs.io/en/latest/modules.html) and are as follows:
 * `vxstream/__init__.py`: empty file that identifies `vxstream` as a valid Python package to be recognized by FAME;
 * `vxstream/details.html`: HTML and Jinja2 template code for displaying results graphically in the web interface;
 * `vxstream/requirements.txt`: list of Python dependencies that the module uses, depicting only [`requests`](https://github.com/requests/requests) for HTTP interaction;